lamarmeigs/django-clean-fields/README.md

     The `cleans_field` decorator already leverages [built-in Django signals](https://docs.djangoproject.com/en/dev/topics/signals/) (specifically, the [pre_save signal](https://docs.djangoproject.com/en/dev/ref/signals/#django.db.models.signals.pre_save)).
 It is possible to handle field scrubbing directly by defining your own signal handlers and connecting them to the appropriate signal.

     The greatest shortcoming of this approach is that it encourages bad OO design: signal handlers of this nature would easily be defined apart from the models which they are meant to modify.
 Even implemented as staticmethods on the appropriate models, their method signature is obtuse, and therefore difficult to use outside of the context of signals.

+This project intends to pick up the slack where the above built-in methods fall short, providing a simple interface to support streamlined model design.
+It's not uncircumventable, so _caveat emptor_, but aims to make your life easier.